A Priceless Heritage of Humanitarianism

 To the Poles and their descendants, May 3rd is a national holiday for it bestows upon the Pole a priceless heritage of humanitarianism, tolerance and a democratic precept conceived at a time when most of Europe lived under the existence of unconditional power and tyranny exemplified by Prussia and Russia.

-Poland's parliamentary system actually began at the turn of
+Poland's parliamentary system actually began at the turn of the 15th

-Century.
 Urgently needed reforms became imperative.

 The May 3rd, 1791 Constitution was the first liberal constitution in Europe and the second in the world, after the Constitution of the United States.

-Following the American pattern it established three independent
+Following the American pattern it established three independent branches of

-ballot at all elections; and religious freedom and liberty.
+elections; and religious freedom and liberty.

 But, most importantly, the constitution abolished the one vote veto powers of individuals who would undermine proposals, for their own dubious reasons.

-The constitution curtailed the executive power of the King and
+The constitution curtailed the executive power of the King and State

-State council.
+council.
 It forbid them to contract public debts, to declare war, to conclude definitely any treaty, or any diplomatic act.
 It only allowed the Executive branch to carry on negotiations with foreign courts, always with

 reference to the Diet (Parliament).

-In terms of democratic precepts, the May 3rd Constitution is a
+In terms of democratic precepts, the May 3rd Constitution is a landmark

-landmark event in the history of Central and Eastern Europe.
+event in the history of Central and Eastern Europe.

 Among the authors of the Constitution were: